How Super Bowl Cross-Sport Bets Can Benefit Bettors

 More total interceptions (-145) or Alex Ovechkin points vs. Sharks (+115)

 Here, we will use two as a reference, since the total interceptions for the game is set at 1.5.
-Mahomes finished the regular season with 12 interceptions while Hurts had just six.
+Patrick Mahomes finished the regular season with 12 interceptions while Jalen Hurts had just six.
 The difference in the numbers comes as no surprise since the Chiefs had one of the highest passing rates in the NFL while the Eagles finished bottom-five in the same category.
 With everything on the line, though, Hurts will have to throw the ball in order to keep up with Mahomes.
-It?s expected to be a high-scoring affair which likely means a heavy dose of passes from both play-callers, and that introduces opportunity for mistakes.
+It’s expected to be a high-scoring affair, which likely means a heavy dose of passes from both play-callers, and that introduces opportunity for mistakes.
 On the other side of this bet, Ovechkin is one of the most respected players in the NHL.
 However, he has had two or more points just twice in the last month.
-The Sharks defense isn?t very good, but the volume hasn?t been there consistently enough over the last month to convince that his points is the better play.
+The Sharks defense isn’t very good, but the volume hasn’t been there consistently enough over the last month to convince that his points is the better play.
 The vet is also on the second night of a back-to-back, which means tired legs and bodes well to the under.
-So now that we?ve picked a side, the next step is using that edge in a different market.
-If you bet total interceptions in the head-to-head, you?re risking $145 to win $100.
+So now that we’ve picked a side, the next step is using that edge in a different market.
+If you bet total interceptions in the head-to-head, you’re risking $145 to win $100.
 Instead, you can head to SuperBook sportsbook and bet over 1.5 interceptions at +140.
-That?s almost a dollar difference on a bet that, while not the same, is still similar.
+That’s almost a dollar difference on a bet that, while not the same, is still similar.